sjp38/linux/Documentation/admin-guide/mm/zswap.rst

 When a swap page is passed from swapout to zswap, zswap maintains a mapping of the swap entry, a combination of the swap type and swap offset, to the zpool handle that references that compressed swap page.
-This mapping is achieved with a red-black tree per swap type.
-The swap offset is the search key for the tree nodes.
+This mapping is achieved with an xarray per swap type.
+The swap offset is the search key for the xarray entries.

 During a page fault on a PTE that is a swap entry, the swapin code calls the zswap load function to decompress the page into the page allocated by the page